Katherine Jenkins Family History

 Katherine is a mezzo-soprano whose range today extends from operatic arias and hymns to musical theater and popular songs.

-When Martha was thirty-one she married a man named Evan Walters.
-But Evan was killed in 1853 in an accident while he was working at the Llanelli waterworks.
+Martha married a man named Evan Walter.
+But Evan was killed in 1855 in an accident while he was working at the Llanelli waterworks.
 So after just two years of marriage, Martha found herself bringing up her family alone.
 Martha was expecting her second child when Evan died.

 Why did she call herself Martha Jenkins, and not Martha Walters after her husband?
 It turned out that Evan was a bigamist for which he had been jailed.
 There was a five year gap between his first marriage to a woman named Elinor and his second to Martha.
 And six years before he had married Elinor it was discovered that he was with another family in the next village.
 He was the head of that household and had a wife Rachel and a son David.

 Martha never remarried.
-But she made herself a very successful cockle merchant and was running her own company by the time of the 1881 census.
-She lived a long life, finally dying in 1921 at the age of 101.
+She lived at Gormount Bach in St. Ishmael and made herself a very successful cockle merchant.
+She was running her own company by the time of the 1881 census.
+She lived a long life, finally dying in 1921.

 Later Jenkins